 The main assessment methods are:

 Most courses will involve some form of continuous assessment of students.
-This means that marks obtained for essays, projects and laboratory work during the year are taken into account when deciding your final mark.
+This means that marks or grades obtained for essays, projects and laboratory work during the year are taken into account when deciding your final mark.

 Examinations are probably the most important method of assessment and knowing how to deal with them is an essential skill that you will need to develop.

 Exams can be daunting, but it is important to know that there is plenty of support available to you in the run up to assessment periods.